 I chose to attend the University of Florida because it was the best school in the state.
 Although it was 5 hours away from Miami, I wasn’t afraid to go it on my own.
 In fact, when I moved to Gainesville in the Fall of 1997, I moved by myself, sight unseen, with just $80 to my name.
 My parents did not accompany me or send me with any supplies for my new college life.

 I made it though!
 I got a job within two weeks and began doing what I do best, finding ways to be creative.
-By the end of my freshman year I was invited to participate in a school calendar as a freshman representative, had contributed as a writer to the school newspaper and won an audition to host the annual Black Student Assembly.
+By the end of my freshman year I was invited to participate in a school calendar as a freshman representative, had contributed as a writer to the school newspaper, The Alligator, and won an audition to host the annual Black Student Assembly.

 Instead of majoring in broadcast journalism, as I originally intended to, I switched at the last moment and chose magazine journalism.
 I figured that I had done broadcasting since the 3rd grade and didn’t need more practice for that.
 I also realized that broadcast journalists aren’t really offering their own thoughts, they are simply reading the words written by someone else.
 I felt that I had important things to say on my own so I chose to become a writer instead.

 Journalism school was NOT easy.
 I failed my first intro to journalism class and had to take it again.
 I buckled down and got serious about my writing, starting my first website during my senior year and winning 3rd place in the William Randolph Hearst Collegiate Writing Competition for an editorial I wrote.